farhanazmiCS/trip-planner/README.md

     - _corsheaders_: To enable CORS requests

 - `AUTH_PASSWORD_VALIDATORS`: Defines the password validators used when a password is being created for a user.
-On top of the usual validators included by default in Django, an additional validator, `MandatoryCharacterValidator`, is defined.
+On top of the default validator classes included in Django, an additional validator class, `MandatoryCharacterValidator`, is defined.
 This will be further explained in the __Validators__ section.

 #### Validators
 The additional validator class, `MandatoryCharacterValidator`, is defined in the `validators.py` file.